w3c/wg-effectiveness/process_jp.md

 A Symposium aims to educate participants on a particular subject.

 Workshops and Symposium can be limited to W3C Members or open to the public.
-Often these events result in new groups or work items within W3C, but this is not guarenteed.
+Often these events result in new groups or work items within W3C, but this is not guaranteed.

 Workshops and Symposium has some participation and organisation rules, please see the [W3C Process Document](https://w3c.github.io/w3process/#GAEvents) for details of these.